Bug report #5153

 For the record, mysql (and Python3.x) always use real division.

-#3 Updated by Alister Hood about 12 years ago
+#3 Updated by Alister Hood over 12 years ago

 Do you think it should stay like that?